-The rationale behind the syn:ignore property is easily explained.
+The rationale behind the svn:ignore property is easily explained.
 Subversion does not assume that every file or subdirectory in a working copy directory is intended for version control.
-Resources must be explicitly placed under Subversion's management using the syn add or syn import commands.
+Resources must be explicitly placed under Subversion's management using the svn add or svn import commands.
 As a result, there are often many resources in a working copy that are not versioned.